-School retention is a process in which a teacher feels like it would benefit a student for one reason or another to keep them in the same grade for two consecutive years.
+Student retention is a process in which a teacher believes that it would benefit a student for one reason or another to keep them in the same grade for two consecutive years.
 Retaining a student is not an easy decision and should not be taken lightly.
-Parents often find the decision agonizing and it can be difficult for some parents to fully climb on board.
-It is important to note that any retention decision should be made after much evidence is collected and after several meetings with parents.
-It is important that you do not spring it on them at the final parent/teacher conference of the year.
+Parents often find the decision agonizing, and it can be difficult for some parents to fully climb on board.
+It is necessary to note that any retention decision should be made after much evidence is collected and after several meetings with parents.
+It is essential that you do not spring it on them at the final parent/teacher conference of the year.

 What are Some Reasons to Retain a Student?

-What are Some Possible Positive Effects of School Retention?
+What are Some Possible Positive Effects of Student Retention?

 The biggest positive effect of School retention is that is gives students who are truly behind developmentally a chance to catch up.
 Those type students will begin to thrive once they are developmentally on level.
 Being in the same grade two years in a row can also provide a student with some stability and familiarity especially when it comes to the teacher and the room.
 Retention is most beneficial when the child that is retained receives intensive intervention specific to the areas in which they struggle throughout the retention year.

-What are Some Possible Negative Effects of School Retention?
+What are Some Possible Negative Effects of Student Retention?

-There are many negative effects of retention with the most important being that students who are retained are more likely to eventually drop out of school.
+There are many negative effects of retention.
+One of the biggest negative effects is that students who are retained are more likely to eventually drop out of school.
 It is also not an exact science.
 Research says that students are more negatively impacted by School retention than they are positively impacted by it.
 School retention can also have a profound impact on a student’s socialization.
 This becomes especially true for older students who have been with the same group of students for several years.
 A student who has been separated from their friends could become depressed and develop poor self esteem.
 Students who are retained often are physically bigger than their classmates because they are a year older.
 This often causes that child to be self-conscious.
-Students who are retained often become major behavior issues especially as they get older.
+Students who are retained often become serious behavior issues especially as they get older.

 What Grade(s) Should You Retain a Student?